davixdedem/StarlinuX/README.md

 <!-- PRIVACY POLICY -->
 ## Privacy Policy for Pi Starlink

 Pi Starlink is dedicated to safeguarding your privacy.
-This Privacy Policy outlines how we handle your personal information when you use our mobile application ("App").
+This Privacy Policy outlines how we handle your personal information when you use our mobile application (*com.magix.pistarlink*).

 **Information We Collect**